“Here for the Sound”: Rewire Festival, 9–12 April, The Hague, Netherlands, Cyclic Defrost.

-“Simo Cell & Abdullah Miniawy – 'Dying Is The Internet‘”, Cyclic Defrost.
+“Simo Cell & Abdullah Miniawy – 'Dying Is The Internet‘ (Dekmantel UFO)”, Cyclic Defrost.

 My preview of Simo Cell & Abdullah Miniawy’s album Dying Is The Internet, released 12 March 2026 as part of Dekmantel’s UFO series.